-Prerequisite: NGR 5887 Legal and Ethical Complexities in Healthcare This course will examine changes in healthcare systems based on evolving healthcare priorities and economic outcomes.
-Students will analyze the relationship among process, outcomes, and economic indicators.
-The analysis of financial models of healthcare delivery will include resource management, distribution of services, cost-benefit analyses, return on investments, and outcomes-based care.
+Prerequisite: NGR 5887 Legal and Ethical Complexities in Healthcare resource management, distribution of services, cost-benefit analyses, return on investments, and outcomes-based care.
 Financing the practice of care delivery systems will be analyzed on a continuum of individual practitioner care delivery to acute and complex, multi-level organizational systems.
 Key entrepreneurial leadership principles, practices, and creative strategic planning for healthcare ventures will be explored.